buswedg/dataquest/Spark and Map-Reduce/Introduction to Spark/ItS_template.md

 Unlike Pandas, Spark knows nothing about column headers and didn't set them aside.
 We need a way to get rid of the element:

     ('YEAR', 1)

 from our collection.
 While you may be tempted to try to find a way to remove this element from the RDD, recall that RDD objects are immutable and can't be changed once created.
 The only way to remove that tuple is to create a new RDD object without that tuple.

 Spark comes with a function filter(f) that allows us to create a new RDD from an existing one containing only the elements meeting our criteria.
 Specify a function f that returns a binary value, True or False, and the resulting RDD will consist of elements where the function evaluated to True.
-Read more about the filter function over at Spark's documentation.
+Read more about the filter function over at <a href = "https://spark.apache.org/docs/1.1.1/api/python/pyspark.rdd.RDD-class.html#filter">Spark's documentation</a>.

 ####Instructions